ludwig-ai/ludwig-docs/docs/developer_guide/add_a_combiner.md

 which is usually a vector, but may also be a sequence of vectors or some other higher-dimensional tensor.
 One or more output features will use this combined representation to generate predictions.

-Users can specify which combiner to use in the `combiner` section of the configuration, if a combiner is not specified the `concat` combiner will be used.
+Users can specify which combiner to use in the `combiner` section of the configuration; if a combiner is not specified the `concat` combiner will be used.

 Recall the ECD (Encoder, Combiner, Decoder) data flow architecture: all input feature outputs flow into the combiner,